 (30 minutes, easy)

-The goal of the game is to make money by selling three, four or five cards of the same resource (silk, gold, silver etc.) and to make as much money by doing that, as possible.
+The goal of the game is to make money by selling three, four, or five cards of the same resource (silk, gold, silver, etc.) and to make more money by doing that than your opponent.

-Gameplay is fast and is a blend of tactics and luck.
+The gameplay is fast and is a blend of tactics and luck.
 I wish luck would play a slightly lesser role, but you can’t have everything, I guess.

 7 Wonders: Duel